Shehbaz Sharif: Middle East

 Sharif's first foreign visit during his second premiership was to Saudi Arabia in 2024, where he met Crown Prince Mohammed bin Salman.
 As a part of this meeting, Sharif and bin Salman agreed to extradite the first wave of a $5 billion Saudi investment package to Pakistan.
 In September 2025, Sharif announced the creation of the Strategic Mutual Defence Agreement, a mutual defence pact with Saudi Arabia, in the aftermath of the Israeli attack on Doha earlier that month; however, the Saudi government stated the agreement was a result of "years of discussions" rather than a response to a recent regional development.
 Sharif also met with Iranian President Ebrahim Raisi in April 2024, vowing to strengthen economic and security cooperation in the aftermath of a short tit-for-tat conflict between the two nations in January of that year.
 In June 2025, Sharif expressed his support for Iran amidst the Iran–Israel war.

-Sharif emphasized warm relations with the United Arab Emirates, meeting with UAE President Mohamed bin Zayed Al Nahyan on several occasions.
+Sharif emphasised warm relations with the United Arab Emirates, meeting with UAE President Mohamed bin Zayed Al Nahyan on several occasions.
 Sharif and bin Zayed agreed to enhance Emirati investments in Pakistan.
 In May 2024, bin Zayed committed to invest $10 billion in Pakistan.